 WordPress domain name provides a means of finding and identifying a site on the web.
 Think of it as an ID you use at work; it’s what others use to identify you.
-As such, change domain name in WordPress – or in simpler terms, site address – of your site is a delicate issue.
+As such, changing a domain name in WordPress – or in simpler terms, site address – of your website is a delicate issue.
 Delicate because if not done correctly, things could go wrong.

-Many webmasters have reported about their website crashing, losing its functionality, and in some cases being hacked when they change domain name.
+Many webmasters have reported that their websites crashed, lost functionality, and in some cases were hacked when they changed their domain names.

-Nevertheless, there will be times when the need to change your WordPress site URL (domain name) will arise.
+Nevertheless, there are times when you’ll need to change your WordPress site URL (domain name).

 For instance, when you are looking to rebrand your business, you might have to change your website address to reflect the new business name.
 Or perhaps, you wish to move your site from HTTP to HTTPS.

-These are just a few of the many circumstances that will warrant you to change your URL.
+These are just a few of the many circumstances that can cause you to change your URL.

-The good news is, whatever the reason for wanting to change domain name for your site, there are ways you could do it without compromising the integrity of your site.
+The good news is, whatever the reason for wanting to change your site’s domain name, there are ways you could do it without compromising the integrity of your site.

 In this article, we will show you how to change your WordPress address URL.
 So stick around.